He has given to us the ministry of reconciliation. (2 Corinthians 5:18)

 · We agree that we are all equal in the eyes of God..

-There are many pleas for financial assistance, but seldom are we asked to become involved in problem solving through reconciliation.
+There are pleas for financial assistance for many projects, but seldom are we asked to become involved in problem solving through reconciliation.
 That needs to change.
 We are asking you to become actively and deliberately involved in working toward reconciliation between the faith and gay communities.
 We are offering a simple way to remind yor to get involved.

 Print the statement below.
 Sign it and place it where it will see it daily and be reminded of your privilege and responsibility to be a part of reconciling a major crisis of our time.

 A PATH TO RECONCILIATION